 This symbology underscores the group’s inscrutability and lack of formal hierarchy.

 This informal group desires to use their technological savvy for a specific purpose and cause.

 They performed their first attack against the Church of Scientology in 2008.
 They blamed it for an alleged “anti-freedom of speech” stance.

 Since then, the hacker collective has been involved in everything from the Occupy Wall Street movement to the shooting of Michael Brown in the US.

-To conclude, debate is going on whether Anonymous is an illegal group.
+To conclude, the debate is going on whether Anonymous is an illegal group.

-Nowadays, the group has embarked a crusade against jihadists on the web.
+Nowadays, the group has embarked on a crusade against jihadists on the web.

 Indeed, some now call the collective “the digilantes” for their efforts to retaliate against the terrorist attacks on French satirical newspaper Charlie Hebdo.

-Thus, their activities has been shifting and their reputation changing.
+Thus, their activities have been shifting and their reputation changing.

-Finally, a question arises: will they for use their skills and abilies for good forever?
+Finally, a question arises: will they use their skills and abilities for good forever?